 Sugar lets you measure the effectiveness of your marketing efforts from initial contact to closed opportunity.
 It also provides you with concise marketing analysis and lets you know your ROI on marketing programs from which you can track which channel is most/least profitable and replicate successful campaigns in a few simple steps.

 Salesforce offers B2B Marketing Analytics, powered by Artificial Intelligence.
 This is an Einstein Analytics app containing Salesforce and Pardot data populated via your existing Salesforce connector.
 It lets you explore data, get insights into marketing performance, and quickly take data-driven actions.
 By combining marketing and sales data, the performance of marketing campaigns against targeted sales opportunities can be assessed in a single dashboard.
-This helps uncover insight into which campaigns perform best and why.
+This helps uncover insights into which campaigns perform best and why.
 In addition, new Multi-Touch Campaign Insights allows marketers to identify the attributes of marketing campaigns that have the highest potential to drive sales for targeted accounts.
-Along with addition utilities such as SEO monitoring and Competitor monitoring, you can easily share insights with your team from anywhere.
+Along with additional utilities such as SEO monitoring and Competitor monitoring, you can easily share insights with your team from anywhere.

 Pricing and Availability